Allied Health & Sciences

-Nursing students are expected to conduct themselves in a professional manner in accordance with the American Nurses Association Code of Ethics, the College Student Handbook and the Classroom and Clinical Behavioral Expectations for the Student of Professional Nursing documents found here (PDF).
+Nursing students are expected to conduct themselves in a professional manner in accordance with the Policy on Professional Student Conduct found in the NCC student handbook, and the American Nurses Association Code of Ethics (PDF) and Classroom and Clinical Behavioral Expectations for the Student of Professional Nursing (PDF) documents found in the nursing student handbook.

 A student must maintain a grade of "C" or better in all nursing courses.
 The policy addressing options for repeating a nursing course can be found in the Practical Nursing Student Handbook (PDF).

 |BIOS 160||Human Biology||

 |ENGL 101C||English I||